okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ## Response sent to the user

-The following code is used to send the SMS or Voice (Call) to the user:
+The following code is used to send the SMS or voice call to the user:

 <StackSelector snippet="sendsmsmakecall" noSelector/>

 ## Send response to Okta

-The way to tell Okta that the SMS or Voice (Call) message was successfully sent is by returning a `commands` object in the body of your HTTPS response.
+The way to tell Okta that the SMS or voice call message was successfully sent is by returning a `commands` object in the body of your HTTPS response.
 The `commands` object is an array that allows you to send multiple commands.
 The two required properties are `type` and `value`.
 The`value` property is where you specify the status of your telephony transaction and other relevant transaction metadata.
 The action type is `com.okta.telephony.action`.

 <StackSelector snippet="responsetookta" noSelector/>